WumingCode/WumingPIC2D/README.md

 * Esirkepov's charge conservation scheme for the current deposit with the 2nd-order shape function (Esirkepov, CPC, 2001)
 * Written in Fortran 90/95
 * Hybrid parallelization by MPI and OpenMP
+   - 1D domain decomposition in the x direction
 * SIMD optimization and efficient cache usage
 * MPI-IO raw data output with JSON-based metadata
 * Python scripts for HDF5 format convertor and quicklook